sorenfrederiksen/filepond-docs/content/patterns/plugins/image-validate-size.md

 {{<cmd>}}npm i filepond-plugin-image-validate-size --save{{</cmd>}}

-Now we can add the File Validate Type plugin to our project like this.
+Now we can add the Image Size Validation plugin to our project like this.

 ```js
 // Import FilePond